open-telemetry/opentelemetry-specification/specification/overview.md

 - An operation name
 - A start and finish timestamp
 - A set of zero or more key:value **Attributes**.
-The keys must be strings.
-The values may be strings, bools, or numeric types.
+The keys MUST be strings.
+The values MUST be strings, bools, or numeric types.
 - A set of zero or more **Events**, each of which is itself a key:value map paired with a timestamp.
-The keys must be strings, though the values may be of the same types as Span **Attributes**.
+The keys MUST be strings, though the values MAY be of the same types as Span **Attributes**.
 - Parent's **Span** identifier.
 - [**Links**](#links-between-spans) to zero or more causally-related **Spans**